The issuing of rate notices and the payment of rates is closely linked to interest charged on overdue rates.

 - Water notices issued three times a year – approximately in February, June and October each year

-The due date for payment is defined as being at least thirty-one (31) days but not more than thirty-five (35) days from the date of issue of the rate or water usage notice.
+The due date for payment is defined as being no more than thirty-five (35) days from the date of issue of the rate or water usage notice.

-Interest at the rate of 9.83 per cent per annum compounding daily will be charged on all rates and charges which remain unpaid after the due date, until payment in full is received at Council’s office.
+Interest at the rate of 8.17% per annum compounding daily will be charged on all rates and charges which remain unpaid after the due date, until payment in full is received at Council’s office.

 Council understands that sometimes it is difficult to pay your rates on time due to current financial situations.